The Definitive Guide

 That’s partly why some help desk vendors now offer add-on knowledge bases for their customers.
 Zendesk’s Guide is one example – but you can’t use this knowledge base software without being a Zendesk customer.
 You have to pay for the full software stack before you can use Guide.

 Dedicated knowledge base software is cheaper than investing in a help desk ticketing system.
-It also has also the functionality you need for an effective self-service strategy.
+It also has the functionality you need for an effective self-service strategy.

 Knowledge base software usually falls under the umbrella of Knowledge Management.
 Searching for “Knowledge Management software” on the popular review sites means you’ll probably discover many more solutions than for the specific term “knowledge base”.